tsubotitsch/Brevo/README.md

 ## 1st steps

 You have to have an API key first.
+[Using your API key to authenticate](https://developers.brevo.com/docs/getting-started#using-your-api-key-to-authenticate)

 - Login to [Brevo.com](https://brevo.com) or register for free
 - Navigate to My Profile > SMTP & API > API-Key > [Generate ne API Key](https://app.brevo.com/settings/keys/api)